open-telemetry/opentelemetry.io/content/en/blog/2024/go-opentelemetry-io.md

 The app that serves requests to [go.opentelemetry.io] will be migrating to a new host on September 5, 2024 at approximately 11:00AM Eastern Time.
 There are no changes required from you.
-We are making this announcement because it is possible, but unlikely, that there may be downtime during this transition.
+We are making this announcement because it is possible, but unlikely, that there might be downtime during this transition.

 ## Details